MaryamAsgarinezhad/obsidian/NLP/Deep Learning Architectures.md

 - **RoBERTa (Robustly Optimized BERT Approach)**: A variant of BERT optimized with more data and training iterations, showing improved performance.

 -----------------------------------------
+### Key Concepts of Unsupervised Learning

+1. **Discovering Hidden Patterns**: Unsupervised learning is primarily used to identify patterns or intrinsic structures within a dataset.
+Since there are no output labels or correct answers provided, the algorithms focus on the relationships between the data points themselves.

+2. **Clustering and Association**: Common tasks within unsupervised learning include clustering, where the aim is to group a set of objects in such a way that objects in the same group (a cluster) are more similar to each other than to those in other groups.
+Another task is association, which is about discovering rules that describe large portions of the data, such as frequent itemsets in market basket analysis.